10 Best Strategies to Improve Shopify Customer Retention Rate

 Offering exceptional customer service is non-debatable for customer retention, irrespective of any business.
 You must focus on quickly addressing client requests and resolving them.
 Whether it’s an inquiry regarding an item or help with a return, the client ought to feel esteemed and heard.

-You can also consider incorporating the Shopify local delivery app Upper to manage deliveries efficiently, ensuring timely and hassle-free customer interactions.
+You can also consider incorporating Upper’s Shopify local delivery app to manage deliveries efficiently, ensuring timely and hassle-free customer interactions.
 This could help in holding clients as well as transforming them into faithful brand advocates.
 Satisfied clients are bound to recommend your store to others, contributing to organic growth.

 5. User-generated content